Construction spending saw an unexpected drop, while the economy enjoyed a solid jobs report, and layoffs tumbled as well.

 Compared to last year, March’s construction spending was 3.6 percent higher than March 2016’s rate of $1.17 trillion.

 The factors driving construction spending downward for March were drop offs in public sector construction and commercial construction.
 Meanwhile, the housing component of construction spending fared better.
-On the whole, private sector construction hovered at a $940.1 billion annual rate, which was nearly unchanged from February’s $940.2 billion pace.
+On the whole, private sector construction hovered at a $940.1 billion annual rate, which was nearly unchanged from February’s $940.2 billion paces.
 However, residential construction spending hit a $503.4 billion annual rate in March, which was a solid 1.2 percent over February’s $497.4 billion pace.

 The economy added 211,000 jobs in April, pushing the unemployment rate down to 4.4 percent from March’s 4.5 percent, with a total of 7.1 million Americans unemployed, the Bureau of Labor Statistics reported last week.
 Sectors that enjoyed strong job growth included leisure and hospitality; healthcare and social assistance; financial services; and mining.